One-shot Conditional Sampling: MMD meets Nearest Neighbors: Design Choices and Practical Considerations

 and obtain the generator via $\min_{\bg \in \bcG} \hat\cL_D(\bg)$.
 Such refinements for discrete supports are also discussed in prior work on nearest neighbor methods~\citep{deb2020measuring, huang2022kernel}.
 We apply the proposed objective to generate digit images conditioned on class labels using the MNIST dataset.
 Figure~\ref{fig:mnist_digit_samples} shows the average of the generated samples for each digit class, indicating that the outputs are consistent, with non-trivial variation across individual samples.

 \paragraph{Computational Complexity.} For \(k_n = O(1)\), the estimator in \eqref{eqn:ECMMD_empirical_objective} can be computed in near-linear time \(O(n \log n)\) by first constructing the \(k\)-NN graph in \(O(n \log n)\) time~\citep{friedman1977algorithm}, followed by an \(O(n)\) summation.
-This is substantially more efficient than standard MMD objectives, which require \(O(n^2)\) time.
-While our focus is on conditional generation, the same objective can be applied to unconditional generation by taking \(\bX\) independent of \(\bY\) and solving the corresponding optimization problem.
+This is substantially more efficient than standard MMD objectives, which require \(O(n^2)\) time. {\revise Moreover, it may be insightful to leverage approximate nearest neighbor methods \citep{douze2024faiss, malkov2018efficient} to accelerate training.
+In our experiments, however, we implement a helper function that computes nearest neighbors via brute-force search, which incurs a computational cost of $O(B^2)$ where $B$ denotes the batch size.
+This can be improved to $O(B\log B)$ by implementing efficient nearest-neighbor search or approximate nearest neighbor methods.} While our focus is on conditional generation, the same objective can be applied to unconditional generation by taking \(\bX\) independent of \(\bY\) and solving the corresponding optimization problem.
 Although outside the scope of this work, this approach may offer improved computational efficiency at the cost of sample quality.